rust-windowing/winit/README.md

 [Debian Sid]: https://packages.debian.org/sid/rustc

-The exception is for the Android platform, where a higher Rust version must be used for certain Android features.
+An exception is made for the Android platform, where a higher Rust version must be used for certain Android features.
 In this case, the MSRV will be capped at the latest stable version of Rust minus three.
 This inconsistency is not reflected in Cargo metadata, as it is not powerful enough to expose this restriction.

+Redox OS is also not covered by this MSRV policy, as it requires a Rust nightly toolchain to compile.

 All crates in the [`rust-windowing`] organizations have the same MSRV policy.